This blog may contain affiliate links. Read our disclosure policy for more info.

 All of these places offer a huge selection of beers and happy hours starting from 5 pm to 8 pm.
 During these times you can get a pint of beer for around $2 USD.

-Hands-down the best Italian food I’ve ever had was at this small restaurant in El Chalten.
-I know, that’s a big call, but I can back it up with that fact my Dad said the same and he’s Italian!
+Hands down the best Italian food I’ve ever had was at this small restaurant in El Chalten.
+I know, that’s a big call, but I can back it up with the fact that my dad said the same and he’s Italian!

-Maffia Trattoria is one of the top-rated restaurants in El Chalten and the place is usually full and bookings are recommended.
+Maffia Trattoria is one of the top-rated restaurants in El Chalten, the place is usually full and bookings are recommended.
 But, once inside you can enjoy a huge selection of authentic homemade pasta with sauces that’ll make your mouth water.

 Prices range from around 10 USD for a pasta depending on the sauce and style (which is dirt cheap for the quality.)